 Residential uses are located above the retail in the podiums and in three towers.
-There is approximately 73,680 m2 of residential space, including amenity, equivalent to about 1,058 units ranging in size from studios/bachelors to 3-bedrooms.
-Residential lobbies are located on Yates Street, the Yates Street Plaza, and on View Street.
-Ground level residential uses are located along Vancouver Street and the east half of View Street and framing View Street Green.
+There is approximately 73,680 m of residential space, including amenity, equivalent to about 1,058 units ranging in size from studios/bachelors to 3-bedrooms.
+Residential lobbies are located on Yates Street, the [Yates Street Green](#), and on View Street.
+Ground level residential uses are located along Vancouver Street and the east half of View Street.